TeachingKidsProgramming/TeachingKidsProgramming.Java/tkp-lesson-plans/course100.md

 3. **Practice teaching to one or more students (kids or adults)**.
 Particularly if you are new to programming, TKP teachers report practice teaching to a smaller group in advance of the 'main' class helping them to be more comfortable teaching.

-4. **Review the available resources for each TKP course.**  Resources include written explanation, mostly line-by-line for each course in Penflip, also recipe answer files.
+4. **Review the available resources for each TKP course.**  Resources include written explanation, mostly line-by-line for each course in GitHub, also recipe answer files.
 Additionally some recipes have answer videos on YouTube.

 5. **Use TKP Utilities.** Our current utility is the TKP Virtual Proctor / website, which allows you to 'see' student's work from one browser window.
 More utilities are planned.
 ***